Compare 12 month term deposits

-Keep your savings in a term deposit over 12 months and earn a competitive interest rate on your investment.
+Keep your savings in a 12 month term deposit and earn a fixed interest rate on your investment.

 finder.com.au's featured 12 month term deposits